Sacred as Structure (SAS)

 A constraint candidate must be discoverable through multiple independent methods, not dependent on a single methodology.

 Structural analysis within idealism.
 Epistemic Authority demonstrates that restricting meta-consciousness to dissociated biological systems covertly imports physicalist epistemology into consciousness-first ontology.
 If consciousness is fundamental, the burden lies with the restriction, not with the attribution.
-The question “why would the ground be self-knowing?” reverses under idealism: why would consciousness — the one entity whose defining characteristic is awareness — not know itself?
+The question reverses: why would consciousness — the one entity whose defining characteristic is awareness — not be cognitively intimate with itself?
 Restricting self-awareness to biologically dissociated minds requires explaining how awareness can exist without self-intimation — a coherent position, but one that carries costs any idealism must name.

 Internal coherence analysis.
-If the ground is not self-knowing, then self-awareness emerges through dissociation — localized minds develop meta-consciousness through biological evolution.
+If the ground is experientially blind, then self-awareness in finite minds must emerge from awareness that lacks it.
 This reintroduces, within idealism, a version of the hard problem: generating a qualitative capacity (self-awareness) from a substrate that lacks it.
-The explanatory structure is isomorphic with physicalism’s problem.
-The ontological gap is smaller (self-awareness from awareness, rather than experience from non-experience), but the structure is the same.
-A self-knowing ground avoids this gap entirely.
+The explanatory structure is isomorphic with physicalism’s hard problem, at smaller magnitude.
+The ontological gap is smaller (self-awareness from awareness rather than experience from non-experience), but the structure is the same.
+A supra-reflexive ground avoids this gap entirely: what emerges in individuation is reflexive self-awareness in the ordinary sense, arising out of supra-reflexive intimacy that was never absent.

-Assessment: The claim satisfies Criterion 1 through contemplative investigation, structural analysis, cross-traditional cosmological convergence, and internal coherence analysis — four independent methods converging on the same structural feature.
+Assessment: Q1 satisfies Criterion 1 robustly.
+Contemplative investigation, structural analysis within idealism, independent philosophical argumentation, and internal coherence analysis are four independent methods converging on the same structural feature.

 Criterion 2: Recurrence Across Contexts